Using the Insights dashboard

 Running into issues?

-If you are having difficulty troubleshooting or have questions about the content of the insights data provided, please feel free to engage with us in our .
-Diagnosing call quality issues is not the most straightforward endeavor and we are happy to get your feedback so we can improve these features.
+If you are having difficulty troubleshooting or have questions about the content of the insights data provided, please feel free to reach out to our Support team at [email protected].
+Diagnosing call quality issues is not the most straightforward endeavor, and we are happy to get your feedback so we can improve these features.